5 Top Events in Mojácar for your 2024 holiday in Spain

 The 5 Top Events & Festivities in Mojácar

-The 5 Top Events and Festivities in Mojácar from Moors and Christians, Andalusia day, Noche de San Juan with its lovely bonfire, the holy week to celebrating the patrón of Mojácar Virgin Rosario.
+The 5 Top Events and Festivities in Mojácar from Moors and Christians, Andalusia Day, Noche de San Juan with its lovely bonfire, the holy week to celebrating the patrón of Mojácar Virgin Rosario.
 Not to forget more modern fiestas like carnival and the romantic night.

 In Andalusia (and thus in Mojácar as well) there are lots of Fiesta’s – almost every weekend one – but we herewith present the 5 Top Events in Mojácar, you definitely shouldn’t miss this year!
-Usually, the good name of some Saint is used to put away a lot of beer, wine and delicious regional dishes.
+Usually, the good name of some Saint is used to put away a lot of beer, wine, and delicious regional dishes.

 We had always believed, Spaniards were ultraconservative and celebrated in the name of faith.
 Far from that!
-Just like many others, they are more concerned about their physical wellbeing than catholic fundamental thoughts.
+Just like many others, they are more concerned about their physical well-being than catholic fundamental thoughts.

 We herewith present a short overview of the Top 5 Events, you definitely shouldn’t miss when on holiday in Andalusia: